superchris/codebeam_2024/index.md

 ---

-# Writing a WASM module from Elixir
+# Guesting: Writing a WASM module from Elixir
 The bad news and the good news

 ---